wmay/euc-safety/_guides/helmets.md

 moped helmets and the Dutch NTA standard for e-bike helmets.
 The Snell L-98 standard is meant for vehicles traveling below highway speeds, while the NTA e-bike standard is meant for e-bikes traveling up to 28mph (the legal top speed for e-bikes in the Netherlands).
-Unfortunately, as of August 2021, there are no full face helmets with these certifications, but at least we can use them for comparison.
+Unfortunately, as of May 2023, no helmets have the moped certification, but at least we can use it for comparison.
+The Beam Virgo is the only full face helmet I know of with the e-bike certification.

 Many helmet standards, including these, use a common impact testing scheme, which involves dropping a dummy head in a helmet onto an anvil and measuring the